fooplugins/foogallery/README.txt

 = Why are my thumbnails so blurry? =

 Have you enabled retina support for your galleries?
 To enable retina support, edit the gallery and locate the Retina Support metabox.

-= Can I add videos to my galleries? =

-Yes, video is supported in [FooGallery PRO Expert](https://fooplugins.com/foogallery-wordpress-gallery-plugin/#pro-expert-features)!

-= Can I sell my photography online with this plugin? =

-Yes, that is why we built [FooGallery PRO Commerce](https://fooplugins.com/foogallery-wordpress-gallery-plugin/#pro-commerce-features)!
-You can choose to create a gallery based off your existing WooCommerce products, or you can link all images in a gallery to a master product.
-This allows you complete control over how you want to run your image store and how they are sold on your website.

-= Do I need to install a separate plugin to show a lightbox? =

-No, we have built in a uniquely beautiful lightbox!

 = How do I import galleries from another install? =